cmda-bt/be-course-17-18/examples/plain-server/readme.md

 ## Changes

-The following list of commits lists how this example was created:
+The following commits show how this example was created:

 *   [`a201109`](https://github.com/cmda-be/course-17-18/commit/a201109)
     add initial code